stcorp/legato/README.rst

 ======
 Legato is a daemon that schedules tasks to be performed at specific times or due to a change in a file or directory.
-The tasks, which are executed in different threads, can be specified as shell scripts, a program or a call to a python function.
+The tasks, which are executed in separate sub-processes, can be specified as shell scripts, a program or a call to a Python function.

 In music performance and notation, legato [leˈɡaːto] indicates that musical notes are played or sung smoothly and connected.
 That is, the player makes a